Dee-Olulo/Time-series-analysis/README.md

 - **CountyName**: Names of the counties.
 - **SizeRank**: Rank of zip codes by urbanization.
 - **Date Columns (265 Columns)**: Median house prices across the years.
+## Methods

+The project will follow the following steps:

+a.
+Exploratory Data Analysis: We will perform an in-depth exploration of the dataset to gain insights into the distribution of variables, identify patterns, and detect any data quality issues.

+b.
+Data Preprocessing: This step involves handling missing values, encoding categorical variables, and scaling numerical features.

+c.
+Time Series Modelling: Forcasting

+d.
+Model Evaluation: We will assess the performance of the trained model using appropriate evaluation metrics such as RMSE and AIC.

   ### EDA
 1.